Infineon/mtb-example-psoc6-dfu-basic/README.md

       ```
 </details>

-3. After programming, press the *RESET Button* on the board.
+3. After programming, press the *RESET* button on the board.
 The bootloader starts automatically and starts blinking the LED.
 Confirm that the kit LED blinks at approximately 1 Hz.

 4. Generate an upgradable application image using one of the following.
 On a successful build, an *\<APPNAME>.cyacd2* file will be generated.